 and fifty days'.)

-More importantly, thinking back to the Flood God is reported to have said:
+More importantly, thinking back to His Flood, God is reported to have

 "Never again will I curse the Earth for man's sake, ...